YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 </details>
 <br/>

-You can also cut out a few columns.
+You can also `cut` out a few columns.
 Let's try the query sequence id, database sequence id, and the start and end for both query and databases.
+(Google it!)

 <details>
   <summary><b><u>Hint</u></b></summary>